KimDebroye/N3DS-Cheat-Codes/README.md

 - I searched/created all codes by myself, except for:
   - Instant Powerup Change codes: merged and edited codes from [cheat contributor Optantic](https://www.max-cheats.com/view.php?ItemID=196) (or maybe even someone else).
   - Midair Jump: ported the USA region cheat code from the [CTRPF Cheat Code Database](https://github.com/JourneyOver/CTRPF-AR-CHEAT-CODES/blob/master/Cheats/New%20Super%20Mario%20Bros.%202%20(Gold%20Edition)%20(USA)/0004000000137E00.txt) to European region.
--  I added my notes to this repository for those interested in reading those.
-It's not very well structured though (I didn't intend it for public reading) and also has Dutch language strings, which can of course easily be translated using Google Translate for example in case needed.
+-  I added my notes to this repository for those interested in reading about my findings and thought process.
+It's not very well structured though (I didn't intend it for public reading) and also has a few Dutch language strings, which can of course easily be translated using Google Translate for example in case needed.